What is exposure value?

-Import photos from your camera onto your Mac as you usually do.
+Import photos from your camera onto your Mac or PC as you usually do.
 You will need a specific software for merging bracketed exposures into an HDR image.
 Aurora HDR is one of the most popular apps, which is also available as a free demo version.

 Take few steps and get the job done:

 - Launch Aurora HDR and load the brackets;